This page provides an overview of loading data from Cloud Storage into BigQuery.

 This wildcard URI can then be used in the console, the classic web UI,

-the CLI, the API, or the client libraries.
+bq command-line tool, the API, or the client libraries.

 You can use only one wildcard for objects (filenames) within your bucket.
 The wildcard can appear inside the object name or at the end of the object name.
 Appending a wildcard to the bucket name is unsupported.